hm-lang/core/proposals/README.md

 Underscores in identifiers will automatically capitalize the next letter, so `my_function` is the same as `my_function`, and `_count` is the same as `Count`.
 Numbers are ignored, so `x_1` is the same as `x1`.
 Trailing underscores are not allowed;
-if you want to annotate a variable as unused, use the `Unused` namespace.
+if you want to annotate a variable as unused, use the `@Unused` namespace.

 ## blocks